 Now that you know how to tell if your meetings are a waste of time, here are three more tips to ensure that your meeting isn’t a waste of time, for you or your team members.

 Only have necessary meetings

-Before holding a meeting, it’s important to ask yourself if it’s truly worth having.
+Before holding an effective meeting, it’s important to ask yourself if it’s truly worth having.
 Can you cover what you need to say in an email?
 Can you have a “standing” meeting (a quick 5-10 minute informal meeting)?
 Does the whole team need to be there, or just the most relevant members for the project at hand?
 These questions can help you decide if a meeting is truly required, or a waste.